Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/amgr/amgr.rst

 Assembly Management
 ===================

-In this interface, the administrator can set a structure of ηCMS :term:`assemblies <assembly>` (pages), determine the types of possible pages and edit :term:`attributes <attribute>` of any assembly directly.
-With this interface you can create a structure of site pages.
+In this interface, the administrator can setup a structure of ηCMS :term:`assemblies <assembly>` (pages), define page templates and edit existing assemblies.
+Using this interface you can define a structure of site pages.

-Users having `admin` or `admin.asm` permissions have an access to this interface.
+Any users having `admin` or `admin.asm` permissions allowed to access this UI.

 .. figure:: img/amgr_img1.png